Chapter 17 (Legion): Critical reviews

 "Chapter 17" received generally positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 86% approval rating with an average rating of 6.8/10 for the episode, based on 7 reviews.
+The review aggregator website Rotten Tomatoes reported an 86% approval rating with an average rating of 6.8/10 for the episode, based on 7 reviews.

 Alex McLevy of The A.V.
 Club gave the episode a "B+" grade and wrote, "One of the more purely enjoyable elements of 'Chapter 17' is the opportunity to finally spend some quality time with the Loudermilks."

 Evan Lewis of Entertainment Weekly wrote, "With only two episodes left, Legion still has plenty to sort out, but there should be enough time to work up to a satisfying conclusion if the show starts playing the game instead of adding more pieces to the gameboard."
 Beth Elderkin of Gizmodo wrote, "It's unclear if the latest episode of Legion is positioning itself as social commentary, a 'come to Jesus' moment, or just another hour of prep for that final battle we've been waiting for all season.
 But after almost two seasons of this show, what is clear is that Legions female characters are trapped.
 By love, by 'our men.'
 And I'm ready for them to break free."

 Oliver Sava of Vulture gave the episode a 2 star rating out of 5 and wrote, "'Chapter 17' draws attention to Legions difficulty bringing dimension to its supporting ensemble."
 Nick Harley of Den of Geek gave the episode a 3.5 star rating out of 5 and wrote, "So while David's plan only inches along incrementally, there are some fun developments in the season's shortest episode to date.
 We were also spared a delusion PowerPoint presentation, so that was a plus too.
 All and all a solid, if not outstanding, episode.
 Next week was supposed to be the season finale, let's hope we still get something with some oomph."